onqtam/headjack/docs/why/cryptohistory.md

 > "Research by salaried laborers is becoming a rent-seeking citation ring consisting of large scale imitative rituals, with a decreasing number of results, an increasing cluelessness of participants, and a multiplication of useless rules." - [Nassim Nicholas Taleb](https://twitter.com/nntaleb/status/1009417068926722048)

+> "Markets are excellent at figuring out how to do things and they are terrible at deciding what to do, and we have put them in charge of both jobs...
+Science is too delicate to allow market forces to govern it... we have turned scientists into salesmen." - [Bret Weinstein](https://youtu.be/pRCzZp1J0v0?t=11100)

 > "Wikipedia is peer review.
 Open source is peer review.
 When you send a draft to a handful of friends to get feedback, that’s peer review.
 When you publish something to thousands of people to farm for dissent, that’s peer review." - [The Democracy of the Future, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/future-of-democracy-decentralized#:~:text=Wikipedia%20is%20peer%20review.%20Open%20source%20is%20peer%20review.%20When%20you%20send%20a%20draft%20to%20a%20handful%20of%20friends%20to%20get%20feedback%2C%20that%E2%80%99s%20peer%20review.%20When%20you%20publish%20something%20to%20thousands%20of%20people%20to%20farm%20for%20dissent%2C%20that%E2%80%99s%20peer%20review.)

 If I write a paper and you write a paper, each of us has one paper.
 If we each agree to put each other as a co-author on the paper, now each of us has two papers.
 Lots of academics figure this out very quickly...